Marn Grook: Comparisons with Australian rules football

 Advocates of these theories have drawn comparisons in the catching of the kicked ball (the mark) and the high jumping to catch the ball (the spectacular mark) that have been attributes of both games.
+The AFL stated in 2019 of the Australian rules football code: "It is Australia’s only Indigenous football game – a game born from the ancient traditions of our country."
 However, the connection is speculative.
-For instance spectacular high marking did not become common in Australian rules football until the 1880s.
+For instance punt kicking and spectacular high marking did not become common in Australian rules football until the 1880s.

 Marn Grook and the Australian rules football term "mark"

-Some claim that the origin of the Australian rules term mark, meaning a clean, fair catch of a kicked ball, followed by a free kick, is derived from the Aboriginal word mumarki used in Marn Grook, and meaning "to catch".
-The application of the word "mark" in "foot-ball" (and in many other games) dates to the Elizabethan era and is likely derived from the practice where a player marks the ground to show where a catch had been taken or where the ball should be placed.
-The use of the word "mark" to indicate an "impression or trace forming a sign" on the ground dates to c.
+Some claim that the origin of the Australian rules term mark, meaning a clean, fair catch of a kicked ball, followed by a free kick, is the Aboriginal word mumarki used in Marn Grook, and meaning "to catch".
+The application of the word "mark" in "foot-ball" (and in many other games) dates to the Elizabethan era and is likely derived from the practice where a player marks the ground to show where a catch had been taken or where the ball should be placed.The use of the word "mark" to indicate an "impression or trace forming a sign" on the ground dates to c.
 1200.